computersarecool/night_walker/README.md

   **This is the code for the NightWalker MEAN Web App**.
 The rest of this README is just notes from development and information about how to use the code.

-  To actually buy something from NightWalker go to [NightWalker.clothing](https://nightwalker.clothing "The Nightwalker.clothing website").
+  To actually buy something from NightWalker go to [NightWalker.clothing](https://nightwalker.clothing "The Nightwalker.clothing website")

   This project was written in / uses:
   ```